KaanK026/SauNova./README.md

 ---

+Note: This repository has been moved here from another one due to privacy concerns.
+The current version here includes all the recent updates and is the main repository.

 ## 🎯 Project Overview
 Saunova is an AI-first sauna companion.
 The backend combines retrieval-augmented generation over sauna science PDFs with a PyTorch model that personalizes temperature, humidity, and session length.
 A Flutter client consumes the APIs, and a lightweight TypeScript bridge handles auth and chat relay.